ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ### Install on Ubuntu via PPAs

-The easiest way to install go-ethereum on Ubuntu-based distributions is with the built in launchpad PPAs (Personal Package Archives).
-We provide a single PPA repository that contains both our stable and develop releases for Ubuntu versions `trusty`, `xenial`, `zesty` and `artful`.
+The easiest way to install go-ethereum on Ubuntu-based distributions is with the built-in launchpad PPAs (Personal Package Archives).
+We provide a single PPA repository that contains both our stable and development releases for Ubuntu versions `trusty`, `xenial`, `zesty` and `artful`.

 To enable our launchpad repository run: